Yashmm/Sarah/README.md

    <p>My name is <strong>Sarah</strong> and I am 21 years old.
 I am born in <ins>Sarajevo</ins> in BiH where I live today.
 I graduated from <a href="http://www.bosnjackagim.edu.ba">
    First Bosniak High School </a> as one of the best students of the year.
    <br> Currently I am third year student of <em>Sofware Engineering</em> at <a href="https://www.ius.edu.ba/bs"> International University of Sarajevo </a> with full scholarship.
-   I am interested in web page developing and game industry. <br>I speak three languages: English, Turkish and German.
+   I am interested in web page developing and game industry. <br>I speak English and Turkish very well, while I was also learning little bit of German and Arabic.
     I have been training volleyball for 5 years while I was in Primary and High School. <br>
 	I love to travel and I my favorite countries that I have visited so far are: </p>